Overview of kidney function tests

 For the rest of the day and night, urinate into a special container provided by your doctor.
 Keep the container capped and refrigerated during the collection process.
-Make sure to clearly label the container and to tell other family members why it is in the refrigerator.
+Make sure to label the container clearly and to tell other family members why it’s in the refrigerator.

 On the morning of the second day, urinate into the container when you get up.
 This completes the 24-hour collection process.

 Cap and label the container, and follow your doctor’s instructions about where to drop it off.
 You may need to return it either to your doctor’s office or a laboratory.

-Blood samples are collected by venipuncture for BUN and serum creatinine tests.
-These samples will probably be taken in a lab or doctor’s office.
+BUN and serum creatinine tests require blood samples taken in a lab or doctor’s office.

 The technician drawing the blood will tie an elastic band around your upper arm.
 This makes the veins stand out.
-The area over the vein will be cleaned.
-Then a hollow needle will be slipped through your skin and into the vein.
+The technician will clean the area over the vein.
+They will then slip a hollow needle through your skin and into the vein.
 The blood will flow back into a test tube that will be sent for analysis.

 You may feel a sharp pinch or prick when the needle enters your arm.
-After the test is over, the technician will place gauze and a bandage over the puncture.
+The technician will place gauze and a bandage over the puncture site after the test.
 The area around the puncture may develop a bruise over the next few days.
-However, you should not feel severe or long-term pain.
+However, you shouldn’t feel severe or long-term pain.

-If the tests show early kidney disease, your doctor will focus on treating the underlying condition.
-If it is hypertension, your doctor will prescribe medications to control the blood pressure.
-He or she will also suggest lifestyle and dietary modifications.
+Your doctor will focus on treating the underlying condition if the tests show early kidney disease.
+Your doctor will prescribe medications to control the blood pressure if the tests indicate hypertension.
+They’ll also suggest lifestyle and dietary modifications.

 If you have diabetes, your doctor may want you to see an endocrinologist.
 This type of doctor specializes in metabolic diseases and can help ensure that you have the best blood glucose control possible.